theirc/airbel/src/_projects/displacement-insurance.md

   latitude:
   longitude:
 description: >-
-  Available funding is not enough to meet the world’s vast needs for aid.
   Together with the Centre for Global Disaster Protection, Airbel is working to assess the potential to use risk-based financing approaches to respond to refugee influxes.